Crispy Chicken Bites

 Even my pickiest kid can't turn these down.
 They love dunking them in ketchup or honey mustard, and I'm just happy they're eating something with protein.
 It's our perfect mealtime win-win.

 A plate of golden fried cheese bites served with a small bowl of creamy dipping sauce.
-Pin it
+Pin

 A plate of golden fried cheese bites served with a small bowl of creamy dipping sauce. | recipesbytina.com